On Counselling & Psychotherapy

 Does counselling and psychotherapy help?

 Yes.
-Research has shown that psychotherapy as a broad intervention is a successful form of essential and adjunct treatment for low and high intensity mental health conditions.
+Research has shown that psychotherapy as a broad intervention is a successful form of essential and adjunct treatment for low and high intensity psychological conditions.
 Psychotherapy is also thus very likely to assist with other situations which are milder or non-diagnostic.
 However, the psychotherapist/counsellor must also know the factors which contribute to successful therapy.

 What is the difference between counselling, guidance and psychotherapy?